-Dead Ringers is a 1988 Canadian-American horror thriller feature film about identical twin gynecologists whose intense bond is fatally sliced when they both fall in love with the same internationally known actress.
+Dead Ringers is a 1988 Canadian-American horror thriller feature film about identical twin gynaecologists whose intense bond is fatally sliced when they both fall in love with the same internationally known actress.

 Directed and co-produced by David Cronenberg (Videodrome; Scanners; The Brood; Shivers) from a screenplay co-written with Norman Snider (Body Parts), the movie stars Jeremy Irons, Genevieve Bujold, Heidi Von Palleske, Barbara Gordon, Shirley Douglas and Stephen Lack.

-Elliot (Jeremy Irons), a successful gynecologist, works at the same practice as his identical twin, Beverly (also Irons).
+Elliot (Jeremy Irons), a successful gynaecologist, works at the same practice as his identical twin, Beverly (also Irons).
 Elliot is attracted to many of his patients and has affairs with them.

 When he inevitably loses interest, he will give the woman over to Beverly, the meeker of the two, without the woman knowing the difference.
 Beverly falls hard for one of the patients, Claire (Geneviève Bujold), but when she inadvertently deceives him, he slips into a state of madness…

-“This is very cerebral stuff, thought provoking and intelligent cinema shot with class and style (this is one of the coldest and most clinical looking films you’ll ever see, and that is very much a deliberate choice on the part of the director and cinematographer) and featuring an evocative score and showing off some impressive production values.”
-Ian Jane, Rock!
+“This is very cerebral stuff, thought-provoking and intelligent cinema shot with class and style (this is one of the coldest and most clinical looking films you’ll ever see, and that is very much a deliberate choice on the part of the director and cinematographer) and featuring an evocative score and showing off some impressive production values.”
+Rock!
 Shock!
 Pop!

 “A brooding character study from director Cronenberg, Dead Ringers is a memorable journey through the darkest regions of interpersonal relationships.
 One of the finer psychological horrors of the 1980s.
 And once seen, we dare you to get those gruesome gynecological torture instruments out of your head!”
 The Terror Trap